What to Do After a Work Accident In Texas

 These are some essential steps to take if you sustain an injury in your workplace.

-• Medical attention.
+Medical attention.
 If you’re hurt on the job, seek medical attention first.
 Keep all documentation from your visit.
-It’s important to get the doctor’s opinion on physical activity, as well as how long it should take to recover properly.
+It’s essential to get the doctor’s opinion on physical activity and how long it should take to recover properly.

-• Going back to work.
-Make sure to inform your employer of what your physical limitations are if the doctor approves of you working again.
+Going back to work.
+Make sure to inform your employer of your physical limitations if the doctor approves your return to work.

 Questions About a Work-Related Accident?

 The Texas work accident lawyers at Mike Love & Associates, LLC want to protect your rights.
 If you have questions about your insurance policy or what to do after an accident, then we are here to help.
-Call (936) 632-2000 for more details.
+Call (936) 632-2000 for your free consultation.